learn-co-curriculum/dsc-grouping-data-with-sql-lab/README.md

 ## Connect to the Database

+Import sqlite3 and pandas.
+Then, connect to the database and instantiate a cursor.

 ```python
 #Your code here
 ```

 ## Total Seasons
-Return the total number of `year`s that Babe Ruth played professional baseball.
+Return the total number of years that Babe Ruth played professional baseball.

 ```python